 Now you know what type of files will be suitable for your DJ music library and why it’s important to keep a well-organized music library.
 It’s now time to move onto the next stage.
 The first step is to start a brand-new dedicated folder for your DJ music library.
 This primary top-level folder will make it easy to know where your music is located.
 It will also allow for easy importing into your DJ software.

 I would then recommend establishing a “Sort” or “Temp” folder to hold tracks that are scheduled for analysis and tagging.
-Once a track has been analysed and tagged up to your preferences you can then move it into the main folder.
+Once a track has been analyzed and tagged up to your preferences you can then move it into the main folder.
 This will ensure your primary folder stays as clean as possible.
 It also means only the very best and properly tagged files are added to your main DJ music library.

 The next step is to determine what type of folder structure you want to put in place.
 There are many choices and it does come down to personal preference.